Laktab-Noureddine-code/FAQ/README.md

-#React FAQ Project with Multiple Selection
+<h1>React FAQ Project with Multiple Selection</h1>
-##A fully functional FAQ example project written in React, demonstrating how to create an interactive FAQ page with both single and multiple selection modes.
+<h2>A fully functional FAQ example project written in React, demonstrating how to create an interactive FAQ page with both single and multiple selection modes.</h2>

 This project was built to show how you can implement a Frequently Asked Questions (FAQ) feature with simple state management using useState.
 You can enable multiple question selection, giving users flexibility to view multiple answers simultaneously.

-##Features
+<h2>Features</h2>
 This project shows how to:

 Use React's useState hook to manage FAQ item selection